zergsoft/key_dance/README.md

 To use a secret, the consumer downloads the secret file and decrypts it with their private key or via a KMS provided key.
 Adding a secret consumer to the organization requires decrypting the key for each secret file, and adding a copy of the key encrypted with the new consumers pub key.

-Consumers use
-Each consumer of the secrets (developers, servers, CI systems etc)
+Each consumer of the secrets (developers, servers, CI systems etc) has either a key pair or access to a KMS (via IAM?).
+These keys allow them to decrypt the secrets to which they have access.

 ## Issues